Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 	- You inadvertently skipped the 4GB Patching process (running `FNVPatch.exe` in the `C:\Modding\Uranium Fever\[NoDelete] Stock New Vegas` folder).
 - **Parse Errors - I received various parse errors during the Wabbajack installation.
 Is this a problem?**
 	- No. As long as your installer says complete at the end, this is not a problem.
+- **Quick Save - Why is there no button to quick save?**
+	- This is intentional and designed to prevent people repeatedly reloading when they have bad combat engagements or fail to unlock or hack.
 - **Ragdolls - Doesn't Ragdolls cause crashes?**
 	- No. The original version of ragdolls did cause crashes.
 The replacement plugin available in Death Throes is **NOT** prone to crashes.
 - **Reflections - The reflections in windows are showing landscape instead of the building or item behind me.
 Why?**